 Behn recently chaired the Pathways Commission, a joint effort between the American Accounting Association (AAA) and the American Institute of Certified Public Accountants (AICPA) to find ways to strengthen accounting higher education.
 He is a past vice-president of the AAA, a past president of the AAA’s International Accounting Section and the Federation of Schools of Accountancy (FSA), and past chair of the AICPA’s Pre-certification Education Executive Committee.
 He has been the recipient of many teaching awards, including the AAA's Innovation in Accounting Education award, UT’s Alumni Outstanding Teaching award, and the Tennessee Society of CPAs Outstanding Educator of the Year.

-Michael Lane Morris is the Associate Dean of Undergraduate Studies and Student Affairs and the Sarah Ellen Skinner Professor in Management at the University of Tennessee, Knoxville, Haslam College of Business.
+Michael Lane Morris is the Associate Dean of Undergraduate Studies and Student Affairs and the Ergen Professor in Business at the University of Tennessee, Knoxville, Haslam College of Business.
 Prior to his current position, he served as the Director of the Global Leadership Scholars (GLS) undergraduate program in the Haslam College of Business.
 He has also served as a department head and former director of the Human Resource Management M.S. degree program at Haslam.
 Morris' corporate experience includes working as a metallurgical research and development special projects engineer for Teledyne Firth Sterling.

 Morris is also a Core Faculty member and Executive Leadership Development Coach for the Executive MBA programs in The Haslam College of Business.
 He is a past president of the Academy of Human Resource Development -- the preeminent research organization dedicated to promoting individual and organizational performance, learning, change, and development.
 Morris' research interests include: strategic human resources, leadership development, executive coaching, work/life balance, assessment of performance-based intervention programs, and stress/health/wellness.
 His interdisciplinary work has appeared in top-tier journals such as Organizational Research Methods, Human Resource Development Quarterly, Family Relations, and others.
 Morris serves on numerous editorial boards like the Academy of Management Learning & Education, Family Relations, and Human Resource Development Quarterly.